 For inference, we generate new samples by solving the reverse ODE using a numerical Euler integrator with a step size of 0.002 (500 time steps).
 In order to illustrate sample quality, we also employ a similar Euler-Maruyama integrator to solve the reverse SDE, noting that likelihood calculation is best performed in tandem with deterministic generation.
-We display samples from our trained models compared to the HMC data on which they were trained for both phases in Fig.~\ref{fig:0D_sample_histograms}.
+We display samples from our trained models compared to the HMC data on which they were trained for both phases in figure~\ref{fig:0D_sample_histograms}.

-As shown in Figure~\ref{fig:0D_learned-score_funcs}, the models learn the score functions very well within regions of $\phi$ centered around the local minima (wells), since these correspond to areas of high probability.
+As shown in figure~\ref{fig:0D_learned-score_funcs}, the models learn the score functions very well within regions of $\phi$ centered around the local minima of the action, since these correspond to areas of high probability.
 The regions beyond the middle zone where the score network seems to fail to learn the force accurately correspond to areas of much lower likelihood, meaning much fewer samples of data exist there.
 Because they are manifestly odd in $\phi$ and must therefore vanish at $\phi=0$, the models approximate the score functions well near $\phi = 0$.
 Non-odd score networks are also capable of good performance, though we prefer to work with $\mathbb{Z}_2$-equivariant networks in order to exactly replicate the theory's symmetry and because we observe higher sample quality with symmetric networks, as discussed below in table~\ref{tab:model_quality_metrics}.

 At each intermediate time step $\tau \in [0, 1]$ along the reverse diffusion process, the learned score function defines, up to additive constants, an effective action $S_\tau^{\rm eff}(\phi)$ corresponding to the learned density at that time.
-For this simple 1-dimensional example, the effective action can be easily computed and visualized by cumulatively integrating the learned score functions with respect to $\phi$ over fixed intervals $[\phi_{\rm min}, \phi_{\rm max}] \subset \mathbb{R}$:
+For this simple one-dimensional example, the effective action can be easily computed and visualized by cumulatively integrating the learned score functions with respect to $\phi$ over fixed intervals $[\phi_{\rm min}, \phi] \subset \mathbb{R}$:

-To illustrate, we plot the trajectory of learned effective actions for the broken phase in Fig.~\ref{fig:0D_broken_effective_action}.
+To illustrate, we plot the trajectory of learned effective actions for the broken phase in figure~\ref{fig:0D_broken_effective_action}.